-The City has set aside a further \$27.5M funds towards the feasibility, design and construction of a range of green infrastructure projects.
-These projects include trigeneration or cogeneration projects, properties energy efficiency upgrades, photovoltaic solar (and other renewable) energy projects and major water re-use projects, over the ten year plan.
+The City has set aside a further \$14.1M of funds towards the feasibility, design and construction of a range of green infrastructure projects.
+These projects include energy efficiency upgrades, photovoltaic solar (and other renewable) energy projects and major water re-use projects, over the ten year plan.

-This plan allows funding for the City's own assets and contributions towards infrastructure that will benefit the broader Sydney local government area.
+This plan allows funding for the City's own assets and contributions towards infrastructure that will benefit the broader City of Sydney local government area.